-We think of the "Donner" in Donner Summit and we think of the Donner Party: the wrong turn two times, bad luck, bad decisions made in ignorance, dietary issues, dissension, mendacity, evil, horror-filled, and unbelievable hardship.
+Think of the Donner Party and we think of the wrong turn two times, bad luck, bad decisions made in ignorance, dietary issues, dissension, mendacity, evil, horror-filled, and unbelievable hardship.
 That's a lot but there's more.
 It's also about tenacity, heroism, and the very best of the human spirit.
-Whereas most of the first list didn't take place on Donner Summit, a lot of the second list did.
-Clearly, given that second list, Donner Summit is an elevated sort of place, metaphorically speaking.

-The Forlorn Hope set out on December 16, heading for California and help.
+The Forlorn Hope set out on December 16, 1846 heading for California and help.
 They left what would be called Donner Lake taking a huge risk.
 To get to California they would have to slog through the snow on Donner Summit and risk new storms without shelter.
 They would have to go without food and bear hardships unimaginable to us sitting comfortably reading this.

 What is it like to sleep in the snow in soggy and sodden clothing fearing what might come overnight, fearing what the weather might bring?
 What is it like to hike through the snow, sinking into it with each step, and to do it to exhaustion with no food or warmth at the end of the exertion?
 What is it like to starve slowly and be forced to eat leather shoelaces?
 What is it like to have a choice between death and eating human flesh?
 What is it like to know you have to keep going, you have to survive, not just for yourself but for the children or family members you've left behind at the lake and who are counting on you to get help?
 How can you possibly give up - as long as you live?

-For the rescuees later on, what is it like, after months, to be given a chance for life after having watched others die, but to have that chance depend on your starving, exhausted, freezing body, emaciated body?
-How do you keep going, slogging through the snow step-by-step mile after mile, wanting to just fall over and sleep?
+For the rescuees later on, what is it like, after months, to be given a chance for life after having watched others die, but to have that chance depend on your starving, exhausted, freezing, and emaciated body?
+How do you keep going, slogging through the snow, step-by-step, mile after mile, wanting to just fall over and sleep?
 How do you keep going, starving, wet, freezing, and exhausted?

 Then there are the rescuers, leaving behind the relative comfort of California to head over the Sierra, into danger, in winter, at the mercy of the weather and their own stamina.
 They carried huge packs over the snow into which they must have been sinking with each foot, climbing thousands of feet, to rescue strangers.
-They saw the horrors of the starving people.
+They saw the horrors of the starving people at the lake.
 They saw the horror of the dead and partially eaten bodies.
 They saw caches of food left for the return trip robbed by animals.
+Imagine the frustration, the disappointment, the fear.
 They went hungry.
 They must have become exhausted and dispirited, but those rescued, especially the children, were depending on them.
 How do you overcome physical weakness and exhaustion to save the people?
 How do you overcome the emotional toll of what you've seen and are seeing?